 This very easy to do because as all you have to do is plug the cable into the mains power outlet and leave it there.
 Switch on your CD player T/T and your amplifier and let it play for 24 hours.

-This is the initial period to actually hear a difference and then you will hear another change after about a week of constant use and then again after about a month of constant use.
+The initial period to hear a difference and then you will listen to another change after about a week of constant use and then again after about a month of continuous use.
 It is always interesting to go back to the untreated power cord and plug it in just to compare with the burned in a power cord.
-By doing this, you will really be surprised how the sound has changed over the past few days and weeks.
+By doing this, you will be surprised how the sound has changed over the past few days and weeks.

 - Interconnect cables

-It is best to mark the direction with tape if they are not marked by the manufacturer.
+It is best to mark the direction with tape.
+Suppose are not marked by the manufacturer.
 It is also a good idea to remove the cables for a clean every three months.
 As, this helps, remove static build-up from the connections.

 - Loudspeaker cable